silaspe/maths/README.md

 * [Fractional calculas](fractional_calculas.md) - an introduction to fractional calculas using cauchy's other integral formula
 * [Fibbonacci](fibbonacci.md) - using the golden ratio phi and the less popular psi to derive binet's formula among other things
 * [Probability](probability.md) - a coin flip game leads you into a new job as a detectave to test if someone is cheating or noy
-* [Complex II](complex_2.md) - I'll write this down when I put something in here and suround this text in quotation marks
+* [Complex II](complex_2.md) - a derivation of the roots of unity, "I'll write this down when I put something in here and suround this text in quotation marks"
 * [The strand puzzle](the_strand_puzzle.md) - a popular puzzle from the strand magazine a hundred years ago